manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 Proximity distance is measured in words, accounting for word count, and applies to all words within quotes.
 For example, the query `"cat dog mouse"~5` indicates that there must be a span of fewer than 8 words containing all 3 words.
 Therefore, a document with `CAT aaa bbb ccc DOG eee fff MOUSE` will not match this query, as the span is exactly 8 words long.

-The proximity operator also supports the `OR` operator.
-Alternatives are considered individually during proximity evaluation.
+You can also use the `OR` operator inside a proximity search.
+Each option is checked separately.
 Example:

 ```sql
 "( two | four ) fish chips"~5